-A family vacation, a cruise – half way around the world, one of the severest winters seen by Europe, the warm Caribbean weather living up to its name; Captivating Caribbean is a small series where I shall cover some of the stops we made during this 14-day cruise.
-Hopefully these “photo-essays” with the occasional tips can give you a glimpse into island life in this part of the world.
+A family vacation, a cruise – halfway around the world, one of the severest winters seen by Europe, the warm Caribbean weather living up to its name; Captivating Caribbean is a small series where I shall cover some of the stops we made during this 14-day cruise.
+Hopefully, these “photo-essays” with the occasional tips can give you a glimpse into island life in this part of the world.

 Barbados is where it all started.
 The lead-up to the cruise was full of hysteria and frantic running around as no one was able to tell us if Indians needed a visa or could get one on arrival.

-The authorities from the country said we could, on arrival, since we had the cruise booked, whereas everyone else said that we needed one in-order to board the plane in the first place from UK.
+The authorities from the country said we could, on arrival, since we had the cruise booked, whereas everyone else said that we needed one in-order to board the plane in the first place from the UK.

 PHEW!
-That really was a close-call.
+That really was a close call.

-It had been close to a decade since I had personally crossed the Atlantic and the Caribbean Sea – with hopefully no sign of pirates – was a first for most of us in the family, and thus we set off, ready for adventure into the great unknown.
+It had been close to a decade since I had personally crossed the Atlantic and the Caribbean Sea – with hopefully no sign of pirates – was a first for most of us in the family, and thus we set off, ready for an adventure into the great unknown.

-The Caribbean islands are known for their beautiful beaches and the abundance of nature is omnipresent, spectacularly visible right from the time we landed into Barbados – our first port of call.
+The Caribbean islands are known for their beautiful beaches, and the abundance of nature is omnipresent, spectacularly visible right from the time we landed into Barbados – our first port of call.

 Sandy Lane and Holetown are where you experience the high-life and are enough to make you work hard to hopefully become a millionaire and then come to this part of Barbados and see how you can spend those millions in the most luxurious way possible.